arst/PilQ/readme.md

 # PilQ

 :iphone: Xamarin.Android application that allows you to count pills.
 One of the most annoying parts of clinical trials is a necessity to count pills, that irresponsible patients decided not to take.
-So I created this small application for my wife to make her life and lifge of her colleagues a little bit easier.
+So I created this small application for my wife to make her life and life of her colleagues a little bit easier.
 :pill: Works with round and quadratic pills. :pill:

 # Recognition